I was on my way to lunch when I got the call…

 However, like I said, technical skills are not enough!

-Continue reading and I promise to share the secret ingredients for incident managers, all revealed in the 10 interview questions below and intended to help you screen your job applicants for the best candidate(s).
+Continue reading, and I promise to share the secret ingredients for incident managers, all revealed in the 10 interview questions below and intended to help you screen your job applicants for the best candidate(s).

 Incident Manager Interview Questions

 It’s 2 o’clock in the afternoon on Monday.
 And to make things interesting, it’s month-end.
 You have just been called and asked to join a bridge call.
-There’s already a team troubleshooting an outage on your main tier 1 application that is used for invoicing customers.
+There’s already a team troubleshooting an outage on your central tier 1 application that is used for invoicing customers.
 Severity 1!